Information

 Insider rules

-Invoicing, client account funds etc.
+Invoicing, funds held in client accounts, etc.

 Terms of payment are 21 days net from the invoice date.
 In case of late payment, interest will accrue in accordance with the provisions of the Danish Interest Act.

-The Law Firm cooperates with Danske Bank, Jyske Bank, Nordea, Nykredit Bank, Vestjysk Bank, Spar Nord Bank and Sydbank on the depositing of client account funds.
-In some cases, client account funds will be deposited on a separate client account set up with a specific bank for the relevant case.
-In other cases, client account funds will be deposited on the Law Firm’s current client accounts.
-Clients should note that in certain cases there may be a risk that banks are subjected to restructuring proceedings, bankruptcy proceedings or other insolvency proceedings, and in such case there may be a risk that funds deposited with the relevant bank may be lost.
-The Law Firm disclaims any liability for such losses.
-Moreover, clients should note that according to the provisions of the Danish Act on a Depositor and Investor Guarantee Scheme, managed by Finansiel Stabilitet, coverage in full may in some cases be subject to a maximum limit (e.g. EUR 100,000/approx. DKK 750,000) for individual customer deposits, meaning that all funds held by the relevant customer on its own accounts as well as on a client account with the same bank may be accumulated when calculating the maximum limit for full coverage under the Depositor and Investor Guarantee Scheme in Denmark.
+We cooperate with Danske Bank, Jyske Bank, Nordea, Sydbank, Nykredit Bank, Vestjysk Bank, and Spar Nord Bank on the depositing of client funds.
+In some cases, possibly by specific agreement with the client, client money will be placed in a separate client account taken out with a bank selected specifically for a particular matter.
+In other cases, client money will be kept in the Firm’s current client accounts.
+Clients should note that there will be, in certain cases, a risk that restructuring, bankruptcy or other insolvency proceedings may be instigated against a bank, and that in such cases there will be a risk that funds deposited with that particular bank may be lost.
+The Firm disclaims any and all liability for any such losses.
+Moreover, clients should note that under the rules of the Danish Depositor and Investor Guarantee Scheme (the “Guarantee Fund”), managed by Finansiel Stabilitet, full coverage for individual customer deposits may in some cases be capped at a certain amount (e.g. EUR 100,000), in which case all funds held by the relevant customer, in its own accounts as well as in a client account with the same bank, will be added together for purposes of calculating the maximum coverage available under the Guarantee Fund.

-Liability, limitation of liability and insurance
+Liability, limitation of liability, and insurance

-Applicable law and jurisdiction
+Governing law and jurisdiction

 These Business Terms are effective from 1 December 2022.